Top five questions to ask a photographer

 But they should be able to easily and quickly explain how they work in terms of costing.
 They may have an hourly, half day or day rate, which may or may not include editing of images.
 They may have packages that will suit your needs.

 The most important thing here is that they are clear on how they price the job you are asking about.

 I overheard a photographer being asked this recently after having the commercial shoot explained, and to begin with they evaded the question.
 It was asked three times before they answered and then they said: 'Erm, well it would be roughly...' and then gave a figure.

 In my view this just isn't good enough.
 As a client you need to have confidence that the photographer isn't making it up as they go along, that they are not trying to 'get one over on you'.
 You're not having a conversation with a bloke in the pub, but a professional who should give you a straight answer.

 Your photographer should be able to communicate their process, their style of working, what to expect on a shoot, their pricing and much more in your initial conversation.
 A really good photograher understands that it's not about 'taking pictures' but about creating visual collateral for your business that will work hard for you and be a key marketing tool.

 Start with these questions and see how you get on!

-If you would like to find out more about how I work with my commercial photography clients, look at the downloadable pdf of What to Expect from Business Photography on my Who I Work With page.
-You might also like my blog on briefing a photographer.
+If you would like to find out more about how I work with my commercial photography clients, look at my case studies section on the website.
 And please do give me a call on 07793 205155 to have a chat or contact me

 Share this post: